-Leaders: Carolyn Barnes and Karolyn Dawley
+Leaders: Carolyn Barnes, Karolyn Dawley and Josh Fagan

 This program is designed to help those who go through difficult times, such as loss of a loved one, loss of a job, illness, aging difficulties, pregnancy and childbirth issues and other life challenging problems.
 Many times people just muddle through their difficulties, but would benefit if they had someone to talk to in a confidential manner.